 2. Analyze Your Utilization at a Granular Level

 The more granular you can get when assessing your use, the better.
-The number of used licenses, utilized storage, API information, etc., should all be considered and fairly easy to access.
+The number of licenses used, utilized storage, API information, etc., should all be considered and fairly easy to access.
 Ideally, you should understand which product modules and which product features within those modules you are using and not using.
-You may not track usage at this product-feature level so this may take time and effort to pull together, but it is critical that you start doing this as a practice moving forward.
+You may not currently track usage at this product-feature level so this may take time and effort to pull together, but it is critical that you start doing this as a practice moving forward.

 There are forecasting issues that contribute but use at the feature level also comes into play.
-Companies are just not using all of the bells and whistles.
+Companies are just not using all the bells and whistles.
 Mid-term and at the renewal itself represent good inflection points where you can at least try to do something about your utilization.
 Your ability to precisely demonstrate what you have and have not used is very impactful as you navigate renewal discussions.

 3. Develop Your Salesforce Roadmap

 When assessing your current needs and forecasting demand, it’s important that you also determine the timing of your needs.
-Understand whether there are certain volumes you’ll require at the outset as well as 2 years, 3 years, and even up to 5 years out.
+Understand whether there are certain volumes you’ll require at the outset, as well as 2 years, 3 years, and even up to 5 years out.

 I highly recommend you ask your sales representative or the product team to walk you through the real benefits of these more robust product editions.
 As they do, focus on whether there is an opportunity for you to eventually upgrade based on an actual need for those additional features.
 You should also take this opportunity to determine if there are any new Salesforce products that may be of interest to you.
 If there is enough time ahead of the renewal to put a competitive bid process in place, consider whether there are any viable alternatives from competing vendors within and without your existing landscape.